fxpl/notebooks/README.md

 `reduce_large_images.sh`.

-An example of how to run the post processing can be found in `run_post_processing.sh` which is located in the root directory of this repository.
+An example of how to run the post processing can be found in `run_post_processing_ccc.sh` which is located in the root directory of this repository.

 Scripts whose name start with `move_` were used to move notebooks that we didn't want to include in our analyses.
 You will not be able to run these; they are only included for transparency.

 The scripts not mentioned in this section are helper scripts for the post processing scripts.

 ## Repeating our results

+### Jupyter Notebooks on GitHub: Characteristics and Code Clones
 If you want to repeat the results of "Jupyter Notebooks on Github:
 Characteristics and Code Clones" by Källén, Sigvardsson and Wrigstad" you need to do the following:
 1. Download all notebooks and the notebook-repository mapping file from https://export.uppmax.uu.se/snic2020-6-136/notebooks.zip.
 2. Change the paths in `paths.sh` according to the inline comments.
-3. Execute `run_notebookAnalyzer.sh`.
+3. Execute `run_notebookAnalyzer_ccc.sh`.
 4. Execute `run_pythonDumper.sh`.
 5. Do the clone analysis with SourcererCC (https://github.com/Mondego/SourcererCC) according to their instructions,